mre/endler.dev/content/2026/taste/index.md

 But at this stage, you're just a guy with an opinion.

-## Good Taste

 Having preferences isn’t the same as having good taste.

-Preferences are just opinions.
-Good taste is about recognizing quality *outside* your own preferences.
+To develop good taste you have to recognize quality *outside* your own preferences.
 It’s seeing how something expresses an idea through deliberate choice, and being able to tell when those choices are honest.

 Good taste is rooted in context.